Pressure Injuries & DVT

 How to Spot and Prevent Them

-During your stay, you may lay in bed for many days—putting you at risk of getting a pressure injury or deep vein thrombosis (DVT).
-These can cause a longer hospital stay, make recovery harder and lead to serious medical problems.
-Take the steps below to help prevent them.
+When you lie in bed for a long time, you risk getting a pressure injury (sometimes called a bedsore or pressure ulcer) or deep vein thrombosis (DVT).
+These can lead to serious medical problems.
+Help prevent them with these steps.

 Pressure Injuries